 There’s something else we haven’t quite covered in-depth yet, though – exactly how you might go about implementing a PPC campaign.

-Well, that’s the subject we’re going to start delving into with this week’s piece, with a particular focus on what PPC bidding strategies might serve your brand best.
+Well, that’s the subject we’re going to start delving into with this post, with a particular focus on what PPC bidding strategies might serve your brand best.

 But What is PPC Bidding, Anyway?